 This delicious table-service restaurant has all your standard Italian dishes – and even wine flights.

-There’s also a fun menu for kids that includes a “spaghetti and meatballs” cupcake on the dessert menu.
-My toddler niece was definitely thrilled by this and I bet your tot would be too!!
+There’s also a fun menu for kids that includes a “spaghetti and meatballs” cupcake on the dessert menu, as pictured above from our meal there.
+My niece was definitely thrilled by this cupcake and I bet your tot would be too!!

 Roundup Rodeo BBQ